|

 As mentioned earlier, there were no sources where people could research pedigrees and study the close relationship of bloodlines through the development of the breed.
 In the early registry, and consequently in some of the pedigree books slight discrepancies have occurred, however in the overall scheme of things they are of minimal significance.

 ASCA started registering kennel names in the 1970s.
 The criteria we used for selecting our kennel name required a unique, descriptive moniker that we hoped later on would become an identifying symbol for a distinct bloodline that our family members could also use.
 The Las Rocosa name came about because it was distinctive and explanatory of our location at the base of Las Montanias Rocosas (Rocky Mountains).
 The last requirement, to become an identifying symbol, has been realized with the passage of time.
+Names were selected for a wide variety of reasons.
+Marcia Hall chose the Fieldmaster Kennel name after their foundation sire, Ch.
+Fieldmaster of Flintridge.
+The Coppertone name was chosen because the Klines hoped to perpetuate the brilliant copper trim in their bloodlines since it was not so common in the breed at that time.

 ~~ Jeanne Joy Hartnagle-Taylor